kibo-money/kibo/README.md

 ## Infrastructure

-Here's the very easy the reproduce infrastructure of the main instances and its backup
+Here's the current infrastructure of the main instance and its backup.

+It uses 2 servers, a full and a light one without the parser running but with still datasets syncronized via Syncthing.

+Cloudflare is used for their tunnel + CDN services.

+> Though it's recommended to change to default **Browser Cache TTL** configuration from `4 Hours` to `Respect Existing Headers` (in `Websites / YOUR_DOMAIN / Caching / Configuration / Browser Cache TTL`)

 <p align="center">
   <picture>